svelte-society/svelte.london/src/lib/copy/events/attending.md

-# Attending Our Events
+# Join Us Your Way

 ## In Person

+- Central London locations (varies by host)
+- Network face-to-face with the community
+- Enjoy food and refreshments
+- Interact directly with speakers
+- Participate in live Q&A sessions
 - Doors open at 18:30
-- Plenty of time for networking before talks begin
-- Food and refreshments available
-- Direct interaction with speakers and community members
-- Central London locations (varies by host)

 ## Online

-- Live stream starts at 19:15
+- Join our professional live stream at 19:15
-- Interactive chat during presentations
+- Engage through interactive chat
-- Q&A participation
+- Participate in Q&A sessions
-- Recordings available after the event
+- Access recordings after the event
 - Join our YouTube channel for notifications

 ## Code of Conduct